 - Sign the Home-School Planner to confirm what reading has taken place

-- Check bags daily for letters and messages sent home
+- Check bags/emails daily for letters and messages sent home

 - Talk to your child about their learning in school and support them when necessary